MohammadChamanpara/NameCost/README.md

 A sample application which converts a currency number to words.
 For example 123.45 will be converted to ONE HUNDRED AND TWENTY-THREE DOLLARS AND FORTY-FIVE CENTS

-## Convert a number into words
+## Give it a shot
   1. Visit the NameCost site at [namecost-ui.azurewebsites.net](http://namecost-ui.azurewebsites.net).
+  1. Write your number in the cost box.
+  1. Click Generate Words.
+  1. In a new page, you’ll see the words for your number.

+  Alternatively, you can take the following steps to run a local version:
+  1. Download the source code.
+  1. Open the solution with Microsoft Visual Studio.
+  1. Set _NameCost.UI_ and _NameCost.WebAPI_ as multiple startup projects for the solution.
+  1. Hit Ctrl+F5.
   1. Write your number in the cost box.
   1. Click Generate Words.
   1. In a new page, you’ll see the words for your number.